jeflem/ananke/doc/src/host-admins.md

 We assume that the reader has basic Linux administration and network knowledge.

-A special feature of the installation instruction here is that we do not use services of the surrounding network (likely an educational institution's network), except for internet connectivity.
+A special feature of the installation instructions here is that we do not use services of the surrounding network (likely an educational institution's network), except for internet connectivity.
 Reasons:
 * The host machine may be moved to another network easily.
 * There will be no or only minimal interference with central security measures like surveillance and antivirus tools.